Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 Some H-1B employer-petitioners and/or H-1B workers-beneficiaries are exempt from the annual H-1B Visa quota.
 These include:

-• Individuals who are employed by or who have an offer of employment from institutions of higher education, affiliated research organizations, nonprofit research organizations and government research organizations.
+• Employees or those with an offer of employment from institutions of higher education, affiliated research organizations, nonprofit research organizations and government research organizations.

-• Physicians who have obtained a Conrad Waiver of the J-1 Home Residence Requirement for work in an designated underserved area.
+• Physicians with a Conrad Waiver of the J-1 Home Residence Requirement for work in designated underserved area).

-• individuals who have previously held H-1B status if they would NOT be eligible for a new 6 year period of stay (i.e., if they have been out of the US for one year or more).
+• Those who have previously held H-1B status if they would NOT be eligible for a new 6 year period of stay (i.e., they have been out of the US for one year or more).

-• Note that in cases of an individual who has previously held H-1B status, if in the US during all or part of that year of H-1B filing, s/he would not be subject to the annual H-1B Visa quota.
+• Those who have previously held H-1B status: if in the US all or part of that year of H-1B filing, they are not subject to the H-1B quota.

 Exemptions from H-1B Training Fees